Tom Jasper: William & Mary

 In Jasper's two seasons with the Tribe, he scored 982 points in 54 career games.
 Through 2011–12, his 18.2 points per game career average is the fifth highest all-time at William & Mary.
 In his senior season in 1970–71, Jasper averaged 19.8 points and 8.6 rebounds per game, both of which led the team.
 His scoring also paced the Southern Conference.
 That season, Jasper earned a First Team All-SoCon selection, was named to the All-SoCon tournament Team and was also named the SoCon Co-Player of the Year with East Carolina's Jim Gregory.
 He became the second men's basketball conference player of the year in school history after Jeff Cohen earned the honor in 1961.
 He never played professionally after graduating, however.

 Later life

-As of March 2008, Jasper was serving as Vice President of Marketing at Cavanaugh Press, Incorporated, in Baltimore, Maryland.
+As of October 2025, Jasper is serving as senior vice president of Schmitz Press, in Sparks, Maryland.